 Grace has been working with this technique since 2014 and has worked on record breaking projects such as a life sized car.
-She has been running these workshops for over a year so knows all the best hints and tricks for beginners.
+She has been running these workshops for over two years so knows all the best hints and tricks for beginners.

 Whether it’s something you've never tried before or you have your own pen and want a hand getting started, it is a fun-filled way to spend a few of hours and perfect for those that want to try something a little bit different.